 There are many ways to help the Troop function and play an active role in your Scout's experience.
 Please review the list of the areas where help is needed, and the attached Troop Committee Positions document.

 Roundtable is a meeting put on by the Potawatomi Area Council, for all units in the Council.
-It is held September - May, the first Wednesday of every month, from 7pm to 8pm, at Aurora Draper Room.
+Council meetings are currently held on ZOOM.
 The meeting is great opportunity to meet other leaders and the PAC staff, learn about activities going on in the Council, and bring important information back to the Troop.
 We need at least two adults to attend the meeting each month.
 Wear a BSA uniform if you have one.